aleksandarsavic1231/PvZ/README.md

 **UPDATE: MILESTONE 2**
 + The next deliverable is set to include multiple plants with varying purposes, and different zombie types to provide additional challenges.
 An undo/redo button will be added to allow players to correct any mistakes they make while playing the game.

+**UPDATE: MILESTONE 3**
++The final deliverable will require a save/load function so the user can resume their game at a later time.
+It will also include a level editor so that users may customize their experience and challenge themselves.
+Finally, there is potential of altering the game from turn-based to real-time.